lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {{Fig-archi}} represents the architecture for compression/decompression.
 It is based on {{I-D.ietf-lpwan-overview}}
 terminology.
 The Device sends application flows using IPv6 or IPv6/UDP protocols.
 These flows are compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers size.
-The resulting information is sent as a layer two (L2) frame to a LPWAN Radio Gateway (RG) which forwards the frame to a Network Gateway (NGW).
+(Note that if the resulting data unit exceeds the maximum payload size of the underlying LPWAN technology, fragmentation is performed, see {{Frag}}.)
+The resulting information is sent as one or more layer two (L2) frames to a LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).
 The NGW sends the data to an SCHC C/D for decompression.
 The SCHC C/D can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC C/D.
 The SCHC C/Ds on both sides must share the same set of Rules.